Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Introduction

-From another point of view, much work since the early days have tackled the problem of blind deconvolution \cite{friedlander1988eigenstructure} in which an unknown sparse signal is assumed to be convolved with an unknown point spread function.
-Generally speaking, the problem of blind deconvolution of signals from their convolution is an ill-posed problem that does not yield a unique solution without imposing further constraints \cite{li2017identifiability}.
-These constraints help to convert the problem into a well-posed problem, reducing the search space, and as a result, identifying the unknowns.
-An extensive survey on multichannel blind deconvolution methods in communications is provided in \cite{tong1998multichannel} while a review about the classical blind deconvolution methods is given in \cite{campisi2017blind}.
+From another point of view, much work tackled the problem of blind deconvolution \cite{friedlander1988eigenstructure}, where an unknown sparse signal is assumed to be convolved with an unknown PSF.
+In general, blind deconvolution is an ill-posed problem that does not yield a unique solution without imposing further constraints \cite{li2017identifiability}.
+A survey on multichannel blind deconvolution methods in communications is provided in \cite{tong1998multichannel}, while a review about classical blind deconvolution methods is given in \cite{campisi2017blind}.

-The authors in \cite{ahmed2014blind} develop an algorithm to blindly deconvolve two signals by assuming that they lie in known low-dimensional subspaces.
+The authors in \cite{ahmed2014blind} develop an algorithm to blindly deconvolve two signals lying in known low-dimensional subspaces.
 The deconvolution problem is transformed into a low-rank matrix recovery problem by using the so-called lifting trick and then solved.
 This result is extended in \cite{ling2015self} by allowing one of the two signals to be sparse in a known dictionary and in \cite{lee2015stability} by assuming that both signals are sparse in a known dictionary.
-It should be noted that all the above-mentioned works apply the $\ell_{1}$ norm minimization as a convex program which is different from ours as we will discuss later.
-Finally, a convex optimization framework for estimating a single point spread function and a spike signal is introduced in \cite{chi2016guaranteed} where the point spread function is assumed to lie in a known low-dimensional subspace.
-The work shows that the recovery of the spike signal is assured under mild randomness assumptions on the low-dimensional subspace and a separation condition on the spike signal.
+It should be noted that these works apply the $\ell_{1}$ norm minimization, which is different from ours, as we will discuss later.
+Finally, a convex optimization framework for estimating a single PSF and a spike signal is introduced in \cite{chi2016guaranteed}, where the PSF is assumed to lie in a known low-dimensional subspace.
+The work shows that recovering the spike signal is assured under mild randomness assumptions on the subspace and a separation condition on the spike signal.